Rapid Response to Pediatric Emergencies: 7 Steps in Child CPR

 1. Check for consciousness

-The first step in child CPR is making sure to check if the victim is responsive by lightly tapping their shoulder and asking, "Are you alright?"
+The first step in child CPR is making sure to check if the victim is responsive by gently tapping or shaking the child and calling out to assess their responsiveness.
 If they can respond verbally or audibly, do not begin CPR.

 2. Call 911

 If the child is not responsive, call 911 immediately.
-If you are alone, perform 2 minutes of CPR before leaving the child to call for help.
-The CPR process should start immediately, as every minute counts.
-Quick CPR performance is the only way you can help the child survive, and a few minutes delays can worsen the situation.
+If you don’t have a phone, give about 2 minutes (five cycles) of CPR before leaving to call for help and get an AED.
+The CPR procedure should start immediately, as every minute counts.
+Quick cardiac recovery techniques is the only way you can help the child survive, and a few minutes delays can worsen the situation.
 If anyone else is around, you should ask them to call for emergency medical services and bring the AED machine if available.

 Gently lay the child on a firm, flat surface.
-While lying on their back, gently tilt the child's head backward and lift the chin.
+While lying on their back, gently tilt the child’s head slightly past neutral (not as far back as an adult).
 Listen for any signs of breathing or occasional gasps of air for not more than 10 seconds.

 - If the child doesn't have a pulse and not breathing, begin CPR starting with 30 chest compressions, followed by two rescue breaths.